top of page

 Piercing Aftercare Information...

-• Always wash and dry your hands before and after any essential handling of a newly pierced site, e.g. cleaning of the area.
+• Always thoroughly wash and dry your hands before handling your piercing.

 • Guidelines for healing times are: